List of United States presidential assassination attempts and plots: James A. Garfield

-The assassination of James A. Garfield, the 20th president of the United States, began at the Baltimore and Potomac Railroad Station in Washington, D.C., at 9:20 AM on Saturday, July 2, 1881, less than four months after he took office.
+The assassination of James A. Garfield took place at the Baltimore and Potomac Railroad Station in Washington, D.C., at 9:20 AM on Saturday, July 2, 1881, less than four months after he took office.
 As the president was arriving at the train station, writer and lawyer Charles J. Guiteau shot him twice with a .442 Webley British Bull Dog revolver; one bullet grazed the president's shoulder, and the other pierced his back.
-For the next eleven weeks, Garfield endured medical malpractice before dying on September 19, 1881, at 10:35 PM, of complications caused by iatrogenic infections, which were contracted by the doctors' relentless probing of his wound with unsterilized fingers and instruments.
-He had survived for a total of 79 days after being shot.
+For the next eleven weeks, Garfield endured the pain and suffering from having been shot, before he died on September 19, 1881, at 10:35 PM, of complications caused by iatrogenic infections, which were contracted by the doctors' relentless probing of his wound with unsterilized fingers and instruments; he had survived for a total of 79 days after being shot.
+Garfield was succeeded by Vice President Chester A. Arthur.

 Guiteau was immediately arrested.
 After a highly publicized trial lasting from November 14, 1881, to January 25, 1882, he was found guilty and sentenced to death.
-A subsequent appeal was rejected, and he was executed by hanging on June 30, 1882, in the District of Columbia, two days before the first anniversary of the shooting.
+A subsequent appeal was rejected, and he was executed by hanging on June 30, 1882, in the District of Columbia.
 Guiteau was assessed during his trial and autopsy as mentally unbalanced or suffering from the effects of neurosyphilis.
 He claimed to have shot Garfield out of disappointment at being passed over for appointment as Ambassador to France.
 He attributed the president's victory in the election to a speech he wrote in support of Garfield.